ihsan24-24/blog-app/README.md

 ## Description and use of the site

 In this project, It is a blog application made using firebase firestore database and authorization services.
 You can register and login with any e-mail.
 You can share in the New Block menu.
 The link address is required for the image.
-You can see your own profile and shares on your profile.
-You can only delete and edit your own posts.
-Since I use the Fire Store database, all the data is in a single collection, so if someone added to your favorites before you, the favorite button will appear in red.
-In this project, because I keep the data from the database and the users in redux, when you refresh, the redux states are empty.
-I will add redux-persist next week... the project took about 3 days.
+You can see your own profile, shares, favorites and comments on your profile.
+You can only delete and edit your own posts. the project took about 6 days.

 firebase firestore database'i ve yetkilendirme hizmetleri kullanılarak yapılmış bir blog uygulamasıdır.
 Herhangi bir mail ile kayıt olabilir ve giriş yapabilirsiniz.
 New Block menüsünde paylaşım yapabilirsiniz.
 Resim için bağlantı adresi gereklidir.
-Profilinizde kendi profilinizi ve paylaşımlarınızı görebilirsiniz.
+Profilinizde kendi profilinizi, paylaşımlarınızı, favorilerinizi ve yorumlarınızı görebilirsiniz.
 Yalnızca kendi paylaşımlarınızı silebilir ve editleyebilirsiniz.
-Fire Store databaseni kullandığım için tüm veriler tek bir collection da bu yüzden sizden önce biri favorilere ekleme yaptıysa sizde de favori butonu kırmızı olarak gelecektir.
-Bu projede database den gelen veriyi ve kullanıcıları  redux ta tuttuğum için refresh yaptığınızda redux stateleri boşalmış oluyor.
 ## Check The Live Website ➡️ [Live Website](https://movie-24.netlify.app/)

 ## Visualization of the Website